 A gum abscess is a pocket of tissue inflamed with pus that appears due to infection at the root of the tooth.
 It is associated with intense pain and swelling in the gums.

-What to do: If you have signs and symptoms of a tooth abscess, you should consult a dentist immediately for assessment and abscess removal.
+How to relieve: If you have signs and symptoms of a tooth abscess, you should consult a dentist immediately for assessment and abscess removal.
 The dentist may also recommend the use of antibiotics and anti-inflammatories.

 8. Hormonal changes